BananaPuncher714/Ocelot/README.md

 # **Ocelot**
 Allows developers to track entities much more easily, without having to rely on packets or NMS.
+Find the javadocs [here](https://bananapuncher714.github.io/Ocelot/).

 ## Where to start
 To get started, add `Ocelot` to  your plugin's dependencies.
 You can get the Ocelot instance like so: